Wakakusa Yamayaki | I Was Heading Down the Mountain — Then I Watched the Whole Thing Burn

 I waited in the crowd for a while.
 Then a line of white-robed figures appeared carrying torches, moving slowly up from below.
 That's when I understood — this was the sacred fire procession.

-I followed behind.
-Halfway up the mountain, the first flames were lit.
-The fire line began to spread across the slope — wider, faster than I expected.
+The lighting isn't something spectators follow up the slope — the burn zone is cleared and controlled before ignition, and the sacred fire is set across the whole mountain at once by the fire crews.
+We all waited at the base, standing with the crowd.
+Before long the fire line began to glow across the slope — first a few points, then wider and wider, faster than I expected.
 Standing there watching it move, I understood why so many people had come just to wait for this.

 I'd only ever seen an entire hillside on fire in movies — the kind of scale that seemed like it belonged to special effects or historical battle scenes.
 When Wakakusa-yama caught fire, I was standing at the base watching the flames spread across the ridge, smoke rising into the sky, thousands of people going quiet around me.